sertxudeveloper/Lyra/Lyra Documentation.md

 # Contribution Guide
 ## Bug Reports
 All the bug reports are welcome and you can create an issue in the [Lyra GitHub repository](https://github.com/sertxudeveloper/Lyra/issues).
-If you decide to create a new issue to report a bug, we strongly recomment you to add a description of the issue, add as much relevant information as posible and a code sample to be able to replicate the bug and solve the problem with in a new release.
+If you decide to create a new issue to report a bug, we strongly recommend you to add a description of the issue, add as much relevant information as possible and a code sample to be able to replicate the bug and solve the problem within a new release.

 All the bug fixes should be sent to the latest release branch.
-For example, if you want to send a bug fix to the latest release `v1.5.9`, you should send it to the `1.5` branch.
+For example, if you want to send a bug fix to the latest release `v1.5.9`, you should send it to the `1.x` branch.

 The `master` branch should only receive bug fixes if the bug is only in that branch.